 - Outdoor rated super glue

-- Dinner plate, make sure it’s deep, a shallow plate won’t hold enough water
+- Dinner plate, make sure it’s deep, a shallow plate won’t hold enough water (This is from the Pioneer Woman Collection at Walmart)

-- Glass gems
+- Glass gems – Check the Dollar Tree

 - Either pound your pipe into the ground or make someone do it for you (I like to use the “I’m pregnant” excuse but it’s not that hard).
 I pushed it in as far as it would go and then placed a piece of 2×4 over the post and hit it with a hammer until it was about a foot in the ground.
 Each spring I check to make sure they’re still secure.